Gilgit-Baltistan: Northern Areas

-In 1970 the two parts of the territory, viz., the Gilgit Agency and Baltistan, were merged into a single administrative unit, and given the name "Northern Areas".
 The Shaksgam tract was ceded by Pakistan to China following the signing of the Sino-Pakistani Frontier Agreement in 1963.
 In 1969, a Northern Areas Advisory Council (NAAC) was created, later renamed to Northern Areas Council (NAC) in 1974 and Northern Areas Legislative Council (NALC) in 1994.
 But it was devoid of legislative powers.
 All law-making was concentrated in the KANA Ministry of Pakistan.
-In 1994, a Legal Framework Order (LFO) was created by the KANA Ministry to serve as the de facto constitution for the region.

-In 1974, the former State Subject law was abolished in Gilgit Baltistan, and Pakistanis from other areas could buy land and settle.
+In August 1972 the two parts of the territory, viz., the Gilgit Agency and Baltistan Agency, along with Nagar state, were merged into a single administrative unit, and given the name "Northern Areas" and two districts, Gilgit and Baltistan, were formed.
+In September 1974, in a visit to Northern Areas the Pakistani prime minister Zulfiqar Ali Bhutto announced the abolition of Hunza state.
+Same year the former State Subject law was abolished in Gilgit Baltistan, and Pakistanis from other areas could buy land and settle.

 In 1984 the territory's importance shot up within Pakistan with the opening of the Karakoram Highway and the region's population became more connected to mainland Pakistan.
 The improved connectivity facilitated the local population to avail itself of educational opportunities in the rest of Pakistan.
-Italso allowed the political parties of Pakistan and Azad Kashmir to set up local branches, raise political awareness in the region.
+It also allowed the political parties of Pakistan and Azad Kashmir to set up local branches, raise political awareness in the region.
 According to Ershad Mahmud, these Pakistani political parties have played a 'laudable role' in organising a movement for democratic rights among the residents of Gilgit-Baltistan.

-In the 1988 Gilgit Massacre, groups of Islamist Sunnis, supported by Osama bin Laden, Pervez Musharraf, General Zia-ul Haq and Mirza Aslam Beg slaughtered hundreds of local Shias.
+In the 1988 Gilgit Massacre, groups of Islamist Sunnis, supported by Osama bin Laden, Pervez Musharraf, General Zia-ul Haq and Mirza Aslam Beg killed hundreds of local Shias.
+In 1994, a Legal Framework Order (LFO) was created by the KANA Ministry to serve as the de facto constitution for the region.